xriss/gamecake/readme.txt

 android/make

+Before running make you will probably need to import a project using

+android/bake projectdir

+For example any of the directories in gamecakejam can be built on andrtoid this way.

 We also have an nginx target which bakes all the lua goodies into nginx.
-This can be seen serving such websites as http://gamecake.4lfa.com/ It is built automatically alongside the gmake build on linux systems.
+This can be seen serving such websites as http://gamecake.4lfa.com/ It is built automatically alongside the main build on linux systems.

 All the above scripts just call premake and premake does of course also